What is Audience Optimization and how do I use it?

-Step 5 – Test Your Pixel (Optional)
+Step 5 – Verify Your Pixel Is Receiving Data

 Once you’ve set up your Facebook Pixel in ClickMagick, we’ll immediately start sending the conversions you want to optimize for to your new pixel via Facebook’s Conversion API in real-time.

-When we do, you’ll see a simple status message on the same screen where you set up your pixel(s) letting you know if everything is working properly.
+Once the first new conversion is sent to your pixel you’ll see a simple status message on the same screen where you set up your pixel(s) letting you know if everything is working properly.

 You can also verify that Facebook is receiving the data correctly by selecting the pixel in your Facebook Ads account and viewing the pixel activity on the Overview tab.